Overview

 - Open the Easy tab and scroll down to the Cache Tester section.

-- Open the WP Super Cache admin page.
+- Navigate to the Settings > WP Super Cache section.

 Timestamps differ or were not found error